Antikythera mechanism: Front face

-Also on the zodiac dial are a number of single characters at specific points (see reconstruction here:).
+Also on the zodiac dial are single characters at specific points (see reconstruction at ref).
 They are keyed to a parapegma, a precursor of the modern day almanac inscribed on the front face above and beneath the dials.
 They mark the locations of longitudes on the ecliptic for specific stars.
 The parapegma above the dials reads (square brackets indicate inferred text):

 The parapegma beneath the dials reads:

 At least two pointers indicated positions of bodies upon the ecliptic.
-A lunar pointer indicated the position of the Moon, and a mean Sun pointer also was shown, perhaps doubling as the current date pointer.
-The Moon position was not a simple mean Moon indicator that would indicate movement uniformly around a circular orbit; it approximated the acceleration and deceleration of the Moon's elliptical orbit, through the earliest extant use of epicyclic gearing.
+A lunar pointer indicated the position of the Moon, and a mean Sun pointer was shown, perhaps doubling as the current date pointer.
+The Moon position was not a simple mean Moon indicator which would indicate movement uniformly around a circular orbit; rather, it approximated the acceleration and deceleration of the Moon's elliptical orbit, through the earliest extant use of epicyclic gearing.

-It also tracked the precession of the elliptical orbit around the ecliptic in an 8.88-year cycle.
+It also tracked the precession of the Moon's elliptical orbit around the ecliptic in an 8.88 year cycle.
 The mean Sun position is, by definition, the current date.
-It is speculated that since such pains were taken to get the position of the Moon correct, then there also was likely to have been a "true sun" pointer in addition to the mean Sun pointer likewise, to track the elliptical anomaly of the Sun (the orbit of Earth around the Sun), but there is no evidence of it among the ruins of the mechanism found to date.
-Similarly, neither is there the evidence of planetary orbit pointers for the five planets known to the Greeks among the ruins.
-See Proposed planet indication gearing schemes below.
+It is speculated that since significant effort was taken to ensure the position of the Moon was correct, there was likely to have also been a "true sun" pointer in addition to the mean Sun pointer, to track the elliptical anomaly of the Sun (the orbit of Earth around the Sun), but there is no evidence of it among the fragments found.
+Similarly, neither is there the evidence of planetary orbit pointers for the five planets known to the Greeks among the fragments.
+But see Proposed gear schemes below.

-Mechanical engineer Michael Wright demonstrated that there was a mechanism to supply the lunar phase in addition to the position.
-The indicator was a small ball embedded in the lunar pointer, half-white and half-black, which rotated to show the phase (new, first quarter, half, third quarter, full, and back) graphically.
+Mechanical engineer Michael Wright demonstrated there was a mechanism to supply the lunar phase in addition to the position.
+The indicator was a small ball embedded in the lunar pointer, half-white and half-black, which rotated to show the phase (new, first quarter, half, third quarter, full, and back).
 The data to support this function is available given the Sun and Moon positions as angular rotations; essentially, it is the angle between the two, translated into the rotation of the ball.
 It requires a differential gear, a gearing arrangement that sums or differences two angular inputs.